antonkw/minimal-mistakes/_posts/2022-08-12-selection-functions.md

 "Sequential Games and Optimal Strategies" by Martín Escardó and Paulo Oliva has the best possible introduction:
 > Life is the sum of all your choices, so said Albert Camus.
 But what does “choice” mean?
 One could say that to choose is to select one element x out of a set X of possible candidates.

 The note is devoted to selection functions.
-They are all about choices which imply having sets of options.
+They are all about choices that have underlying sets of options.

 Selection functions are not something we can leverage in daily programming.
 Notwithstanding, playing around with selection functions was fun for me.
 I stuck a couple of times because of approaches that were not obvious to me.
 And adopting new thinking patterns is something why we all love programming.